mvv1790/Plant-B/README.md

-The Recipe section of the website contains a three-part recipe for vegan pizza.
-Though it is meant to be used together, the pizza dough can be used for any type of toppings.
-There is a list of ingredients needed for this recipe as well as method of preparation.
+The Recipe section of the website contains a number of vegan food recipes.
+All of these recipes have been tested multiple times.
+There is a list of ingredients needed for this recipe as well as method of preparation, which guides users step by step.